bharath-ka/xam/README.md

 ## How To Use 🔧

-From your command line, first clone Simplefolio:
+From your command line, first clone XAM:

 ```bash
 # Clone this repository